 Let’s just say it like it is.
 In the dominant Western culture, we picture extroverted men when we picture leaders.
 That’s real.
 Introverts, especially introverted women, tend to feel either frustrated about being looked over, or doubting their capacity for leadership roles.

 This is also real, and proven with research:

 I believe in your natural gifts for leadership, in the true sense of leadership as a service, not an outlet for ego.

-With a little clarity about your natural talents and your callings, and some understanding of how to navigate in a biased culture, you can have the career you want and have the impact you crave.
+With a little clarity about your natural talents and your callings, and some understanding of how to navigate in an extrovert-dominant culture, you can have the career you want and have the impact you crave.